OICR/softeng-blog/_posts/linda_xiang/2016-12-07-Cloud-data-transfer.md

 to git and push back to GitHub.

-We used this system performed over 45,000 transfer jobs, using two GitHub repositories, [ceph_transfer (https://github.com/ICGC-TCGA-PanCancer/ceph_transfer_ops) and [s3-transfer](https://github.com/ICGC-TCGA-PanCancer/s3-transfer-operations), with over 210,000 and 150,000 commits perspectively.
+We used this system performed over 45,000 transfer jobs, using two GitHub repositories, [ceph_transfer](https://github.com/ICGC-TCGA-PanCancer/ceph_transfer_ops) and [s3-transfer](https://github.com/ICGC-TCGA-PanCancer/s3-transfer-operations), with over 210,000 and 150,000 commits reperspectively.
 It had been very smooth.